www. Radartutorial .eu

 Garbling/Degarbling

 Garbling is a fundamental problem in the design of the classical SSR system and the situation is made worse by increased traffic.
 Aircraft are often closely spaced in range and azimuth but at different heights.
 Replies from two aircraft will overlap if their range separation is within the equivalent of the 20.3 µs reply length.
-This is approximately 1.7 Nm.
+This is approximately 3.3 NM in free space.
 The most serious garbling situations occur when the azimuth separation is very small such that replies from both aircraft are received from all interrogations across the beam.
 With advanced reply processing techniques and algorithms, it may sometimes be possible to extract all some or all of the replies from the received signal.

 At this, in principle, one distinguishes two manners of the overlapping: